Rust-Simply/iriss-scripts/src/scripts/iriss-04.md

 A very common reason for looping in software is because we want to loop over every item in a collection and perform the same set of instructions for each.

-This is where `for ... in ...` comes in.
+This is where we'd use `for ... in ...`.

-For In allows you to step through an `Iterator`, or anything that implements `IntoIterator`, both of which we'll talk more about in a later chapter.
+For In allows you to step through an `Iterator`, or anything that implements `IntoIterator`, both of which we'll talk more about in a later video.

-Simply put though, this lets us step over each item in a collection, stream or series of data, or series!
+Simply put though, this lets us step over each item in a collection, stream or series of data

 Here's an example where we step over every item in an array [[]]